jmbruel/netlify/content/authors/maroun/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Co-directed with Bertrand Meyer and Sophie Ebersold
+bio: Co-directed with Jean-Paul Archangeli and Sylvie Trouilhet.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons